-To this day, whenever a new Macross title’s announced, I first check out the mecha designs.
-Forget about characters and storyline, I want to see the vehicles.
+To this day, whenever a new Macross title is announced, I first check out the mecha designs.
+Forget about characters and storyline; I want to see the giant transforming robots.
 So with that in mind, I’ve compiled a list of my favorite mecha designs from throughout the Macross universe, based on a combination of nostalgia, aesthetics, and overall coolness.
 I’m not going to try and argue which one could take out the most Zentraedi or anything like that, but there will be some definite nerding out, so consider yourself warned.

 VF-1S Valkyrie (Super Dimension Fortress Macross)

 One of the most iconic of all Macross mecha, this Valkyrie variant was originally piloted by Roy Focker, a hotshot ace and big brother figure to Hikaru Ichijyo, the original Macross series protagonist.
 In the VF-1S, you immediately see several instances of Kawamori’s attention to detail and verisimilitude.
 Its design is obviously indebted to the legendary F-14 Tomcat, what with the variable geometry wings and the design of the engines, and Focker’s “Skull Squadron” markings were inspired by a real life Tomcat squadron: the VFA-103 “Jolly Rogers.”